jimniels/blog/_posts/2014-09-02-logo-integrity.md

-Title: Famous Logos in Focus
-Date: 07-03-2014
-Tags:
+title: Logo Integrity Brought into Focus
+date: 09-02-2014
+tags: case-study
+summary: "An analysis of my experiment ([http://jim-nielsen.com/logo-integrity](http://jim-nielsen.com/logo-integrity)) in testing iconic logos and their visual integrity against a gaussian blur.
+Additionally, a technical behind-the-scenes breakdown of how I built the experiment."

 I was reading Paul Rand’s *A Designers Art* and stumbled across this quote:

 > How far out of focus can an image be and still be recognized?
 A [logo] which is subject to an infinite number of uses, abuses, and variations whether for competitive purposes or for reasons of “self-expression,” cannot survive unless it is designed with utmost simplicity and restraint—keeping in mind that seldom is a trademark favored with more than a glance.
 Simplicity implies not only an aesthetic ideal, but a meaningful idea, either of content or form, that can be easily recalled (Paul Rand, *A Designers Art* 31).

 I found this a rather intriguing concept.
-Prior to our current world of 100% pure digital reproducibility, one test of a logo was to see how well it could endure visual entropy in real world use.
+Prior to our current digital world of 100% pure reproducibility, one significant test of a logo's effectiveness was to see how well it could endure visual entropy in real world use.
 For example, how well could a logo on letterhead maintain its visual integrity and recognizability after being faxed multiple times?
 Each time a letter was faxed it slightly lost its visual integrity to the point of becoming unrecognizable or unreadable.
 Thus, a well-designed logo would maintain it’s readability and recognizability through the stages of visual entropy that result from real-world use.

 In contrast, today’s digital technology ensures 100% exact reproducibility.
 Because digital files are a 1:1 mirrored copy of their original, they do not lose any visual integrity and are dependent solely on the integrity of the original file.
 Due to this, many designers today might not fret over a logo’s resistance to visual entropy.
 Sure, things like higher pixel density in 72ppi or 144ppi screens may cause slight blur issues when displaying a logo, but those issues have more to do with sharpening an image than avoiding the its complete demise into  unrecognizability.